ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 `word_tokenize` and after the end of each sentence we append the EOS token.
 So we have know transformed the source string into the tokens (words including EOS token).
 We now create the encoded tokens by using the mapping from the encoded vocabulary we created from the previous step.
-So we now have a list of
+So we now have a list with the encoded tokens of the whole source string.

 We now create our Xtrain tensor, by using a window of 100 (configurable) encoded tokens.
 So each row of Xtrain tensor has 100 tokens, and every next row starts